OSCARJFB/Chess-Written-in-C/README.md

 # Chess-c-version-
-A chess game written in C
+A chess game written by Oscar Bergström